 The traditional intensive method of soil cultivation is based on the use of the mouldboard plough followed by a range of seed bed preparations.
-This has, however, been increasingly replaced in recent years by less intensive methods such as reduced tillage (using reduced chisel or disc ploughing) or conservation tillage (mulch-till, ridge-till, strip-till and no-till).
-The strip-till and NT systems rely much more on herbicide-based weed control, often comprising a pre-plant burndown application and secondary applications post-emergent.
+This has, however, been increasingly replaced in recent years by less intensive methods such as reduced tillage (using reduced chisel or disc ploughing) or conservation tillage (mulch-till, ridge-till, strip-till, no till: RT).
+The RT and NT systems rely much more on herbicide-based weed control, often comprising a pre-plant burndown application and secondary applications post-emergent.

-To estimate fuel savings from the adoption of conservation tillage systems, notably NT systems which are facilitated by the availability of GM HT crops, we have reviewed reports and data from a number of sources, of which the main ones of relevance were: the United States Department of Agriculture's (USDA) Energy Estimator for Tillage Model (2012), the Voluntary Reporting of Greenhouse Gases-Management Evaluation Tool (COMET-VR), Jasa (2002), Reeder (2010), Illinois University (2006) and USDA (2006):
+To estimate fuel savings from the adoption of conservation tillage systems, notably NT systems which are facilitated by the availability of GM HT crops, we have reviewed reports and data from a number of sources, of which the main ones of relevance were: the United States Department of Agriculture's (USDA) Energy Estimator for Tillage Model (2013), the Voluntary Reporting of